Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Introduction

+Such ${\cal H}$ will be constructed from given $1/5$-halvers through comparator networks we devise in Section 3 as gadgets.
+A $1/5$-halver of a depth at most $2 \cdot 7^{21}$ is built in Appendix with the classical result of Gabber and Galil on expander graphs \cite{Galil}.
+Consequently the depth of ${\cal H}$ is at most $2592 \cdot 7^{21} c \lg \lg n$.
+This value would be even far larger if $\ve$-halvers with some smaller $\ve$ were used.
+Our parallel algorithm for the distributed selection problem mimics this ${\cal H}$ also.

-Our fourth result is the running time lower bound $\lg n$ for many data aggregation problems on ${\cal G}$.
+Our third result is the running time lower bound $\lg n$ for many data aggregation problems on ${\cal G}$.
 The class of problems having the lower bound is huge including the selection problem and many others.
 The following statement will be confirmed as a corollary to the theorem we will show in \refsec{LB}.

-\begin{corollary} Any parallel algorithm takes at least $\lg n$ steps in the worst case to compute each of the following three problems on a communication network distributedly: i) the $k$-selection problem on $n$ inputs each of at least $\lc \lg n \rc+1$ bits; ii) the problem of finding the sum of $n$ inputs; iii) the problem of counting items among $n$ inputs, each exceeding a given threshold. \end{corollary}
+\begin{corollary} Any parallel algorithm takes at least $\lg n$ steps in the worst case to compute each of the following three problems on a communication network distributedly: i) the $k$-selection problem on $n$ inputs each of at least $\lc \lg n \rc+1$ bits; ii) the problem of finding the sum of $n$ inputs; iii) the problem of counting numeric items among $n$ inputs, each exceeding a given threshold. \end{corollary}

-By our formulation in \refsec{Def}, the statement assumes that each of the $n$ processor nodes holds an input at time 0.
+By our formulation in \refsec{Def}, the statement assumes that each of the $n$ processor nodes holds one numeric item at time 0.
 The corollary shows the asymptotic time optimality of our parallel algorithm as well.

 The rest of the paper consists as follows.
 In Section 2, we define general terminology showing related facts.
-We will prove \refth{Halver} in Section 3, which is extended to our improved constant estimate in Section 4. \refth{MainClaim} is verified in Section 4.
-We prove the universal lower bound $\lg n$ in Section 5, followed by concluding remarks in Section 6.
+After devising our gadgets from $\ve$-halvers in Section 3, we will prove \refth{Halver} in Section 4, \refth{MainClaim} in Section 5, and the universal lower bound $\lg n$ in Section 6, followed by concluding remarks in Section 7.